Twentieth Indian Expedition to Antarctica: Scientific achievements

 For Palyno-stratigraphic studies, air samples were collected using Burkard Volumetric Sampler (UK) on the voyage starting from 40° South latitude to Indian Research Station Maitri, Schirmacher Oasis, East Antarctica.
 Thirty-five moss cushions, 15 dry soil samples, 5 dry algal mats and 10 glacial dust samples were collected from different dry lake sites and along the margin of polar ice cap, valleys and Nunataks, in a transect at an interval of 200–500 m in and around Schirmacher Oasis.
 Water samples from six different glacial lakes, three fresh snow samples and three blue ice samples were collected for palynological as well chemical analysis.

 Aerosol optical depth at five wavelengths, columnar ozone concentration and surface level size segregated mass concentration of aerosols were carried out.
-Average mass concentration found was 7 μg/m^3 of which particles of radius greater than 1 μm contributed 63% of mass.
+Average mass concentration found was 7 μg/m³ of which particles of radius greater than 1 μm contributed 63% of mass.
 Dominance of large size of particles was confirmed in spectral AOD values.